 Above is an aerial photo of the Elliott-Chelsea Houses viewed from the northeast, seen over Public School 33 in the left foreground and Chelsea Park in the right foreground.
 The campus is made up of three developments.
 The four lower red-brick buildings in the upper right are the John Lovejoy Elliott Houses, completed in 1947.
-To their left are the two yellow-brick Chelsea Houses towers completed in 1964, and set among the Elliott Houses to their lower right is the senior-housing Chelsea Addition tower completed in 1968.
+To their left are the two yellow-brick Chelsea Houses towers completed in 1964.
+The taller building set among the Elliott Houses to their lower right is the senior-housing Chelsea Addition tower completed in 1968.

-The entire Elliott-Chelsea campus is eligible for listing on the State and National Registers of Historic Places.
+The entire Elliott-Chelsea campus is eligible for listing on the State and National Registers of Historic Places; it has been recognized as historically significant but not officially added to the registers, a step that would require NYCHA's agreement.
 The Elliott Houses are the work of notable architect Wlliam Lescaze, most renowned for his groundbreaking PSFS tower in Philadelphia.
 He also designed NYCHA's second ground-up development, the Williamsburg Houses, completed in 1938 and now both a national and New York City landmark.
 A renovation of the Willamsburg Houses was recently completed under NYCHA's PACT program.